ma-ha/rest-web-ui/html/css-custom/README.md

    * `"decor":"tedge"` rounded half transparent borders
    * If no decor or theme is defined at all, just DIVs are arranged
 3. CSS files:
-   * Predefined CSS files are loaded first.
+   * Framework CSS default files are loaded first.
    * If you define a `"theme":"themename"` on the layout level of the page, the page will try to load `css-custom/<themename>.css`.
    * The last CSS file is the `css-custom/custom.css`.
      You can place all your modifications here.
+   * If a smart phone is detected, it tries to load `css-custom/custom-m.css`
+   * If a tablet browser is detected, it tries to load `css-custom/custom-t.css`

 # Responsive Desing for Mobile Phone and Tablet Support
 In the `index.html` a viewport is defined, so CSS for responsive design is prepared.